 When we convert turf to native flowers and trees, we can reduce maintenance costs, manage stormwater, support wildlife, and create beautiful outdoor spaces all at the same time.
 In this video, Bill Bedrossian from Bedrock Earthscapes explains how we can reclaim turfgrass monocultures with native plants:

-TCF's pollinator Meadow Mix
+Pollinator Meadow Mix

-While TCF’s Pollinator Meadow Mix is site-specific and will vary depending upon hydrology and growing conditions, it contains a mixture of short-growing perennial flowers, grasses and sedges, and buffalo grass that are native to Illinois.
+While the Pollinator Meadow Mix is site-specific and will vary depending upon hydrology and growing conditions, it contains a mixture of short-growing perennial flowers, grasses and sedges, and buffalo grass that are native to Illinois.
 It was developed in partnership with The Pizzo Group, Applied Ecological Services, and Cardno.
 All three companies sell the mix and offer installation and maintenance services.
 The Conservation Foundation will receive a donation of $1/pound of Pollinator Meadow Mix sold.

-Benefits of TCF'S Pollinator Meadow Mix:
+Benefits of Pollinator Meadow Mix:

 - Reduces maintenance cost compared to turf grass

-- Reduces mowing, water and fossil fuel consumption
+- Reduces mowing, water, and fossil fuel consumption

 - Increases water absorption